scuzzydude/asimov/asimov.md

 The Rockets lost Ralph Sampson due to injury and rebuilt the team around Olajuwon.
 There were several years of mediocre Rockets ball and supreme dominance by Olajuwon.
 It took several injuries, a trade request, new teammates and a new coach - Rockets legend Rudy Tomjanovich - before the Rockets finally got back on track, losing a heartbreaking second round series to Seattle in 1993.

 The 1993-1994 season started out with a record-breaking winning streak.
 Coach Rudy had a plan that those of us who had been watching Hakeem play for half their lives thought was obvious.
 The plan was to give the rock to *Dream* and be ready to hit a shot.
 There was not one single defender in the NBA who could stop *The Dream* one-on-one.
 Nobody.
 When he got the ball down in the post, he demanded a double or triple team.
 It wasn't like today's NBA when a double team means waving your arms in your opponent's face.
 If you were going to help defend against Olajuwon, you had to commit, set your feet, get your balance, and put your body on the line.
 That always left one or two Rockets wide open.
 The rest of the team was fully bought into the concept.
 Hakeem didn't need a side-kick star.
 Everybody on the team was expected to step up when they were open and hit their shots.
 They did.
 It was a workingman's professionalism, what's expected of you if you grew up in Houston.
-You're an NBA shooter, you been taking thousands of shots a day since you were a kid, you get a wide-open look in a game, you hit that.
+You're an NBA shooter; you've been taking thousands of shots a day since you were a kid, you get a wide-open look in a game, you hit that.
 Hakeem didn't hold the ball, he beat his defenders or found you and you hit it.
-That doesn't work, you get the ball back to Hakeem and try again.
+That didn't work, you got the ball back to Hakeem and tried again.
 The defense was equally simple.
 You stick to your man like glue, but he beats you, you funnel him towards *The Dream*, he'll block that shot or force the guy to kick it out.

 It was the best regular season the Rockets ever had.
 They won 58 games, and with Jordan playing baseball, Olajuwon was the clear-cut favorite for both MVP and Defensive Player of the Year.
 The Rockets rolled through Portland in the first round of the playoffs but went down 0-2 to Charles Barkley's Phoenix Suns in the second round, losing both games at home with leads in the fourth quarter.
 The Houston Chronicle, taking an entirely different approach than Sports Illustrated, called us *Choke City*.
 The Rockets fought back hard, winning two in Arizona and one back home, setting up a dramatic game seven in Houston, where ***Clutch City*** was born.